FiretitanServiceClient & TrainingClient

 )

-print(result.snapshot_name) # Session-qualified name for hotloading
+print(result.snapshot_name) # Session-qualified name for weight sync

 ```